Skip to main content

 • RETRIEVER: Web search engine used for retrieving sources.
 Defaults to tavily.
 Options: duckduckgo, bing, google, searchapi, serper, searx.
 Check here for supported retrievers

-• EMBEDDING_PROVIDER: Provider for embedding model.
-Defaults to openai.
+• EMBEDDING: Embedding model.
+Defaults to openai:text-embedding-3-small.
 Options: ollama, huggingface, azure_openai, custom.

 • FAST_LLM: Model name for fast LLM operations such summaries.
 Defaults to openai:gpt-4o-mini.